peterkolade1/Hiverr/replit.md

 - **Success Stories** featuring campaign metrics and testimonials
 - **Inquiry System** for brands to contact creators
 - **Waitlist System** with modal form for early access to AI features
-- **Custom Hiver Logo** hexagonal design with purple-cyan gradient branding
+- **Custom Hiverr Logo** hexagonal design with purple-cyan gradient branding
 - **Responsive Design** optimized for mobile and desktop with Eudoxus Sans typography

 ### Backend Components